 Keeping your computer’s environment cool is key.
 That can be as simple as opening a nearby window or placing an oscillating fan in the vicinity.

-Potentially simple solutions include changing its surroundings (moving your computer or laptop to a cooler room in the summer, for instance), and using a specialist air compressor to unblock vents.
+Potentially simple solutions include changing its surroundings (moving your computer or laptop to a cooler room in the summer, for instance), and using a can of compressed air to unblock vents.

 You can replace an internal fan relatively simply, but on some models, taking off the casing can void your warranty.
-Laptop and Windows 8.1 tablet fans can’t be replaced.
+Laptop and Windows tablet fans can’t be easily replaced.
 And if you’re not experienced enough, there’s no point in jeopardising your data.
 Take it to your local specialists.

 What should you take from all this?
 Ideally, your room should be about 23°C/73°F, but anything in excess of 27°C /80°F can be detrimental to your computer.

-- Keeping your PC well-ventilated;
+- Keep your PC well-ventilated.

-- Clearing dust from vents and fans;
+- Clear dust from vents and fans.

-- Consulting the manufacturer’s manual;
+- Consult the manufacturer’s manual.